CRISLoc: Reconstructable CSI Fingerprintingfor Indoor Smartphone Localization: Conclusion

 \section{Conclusion}

-CSI based fingerprinting localization has attracted lots of interests, which is limited by the commodity devices and difficult to be implemented by off-the-shelf smartphones.
-It is inevitable that the APs are altered as time goes by, reducing the localization accuracy to a great extent.
+CSI based fingerprinting localization has attracted lots of interests.
+However, it has not been widely implemented on off-the-shelf smartphones.
 In this paper we present CRISLoc, a system exploiting CSI as fingerprints and automatically reconstructing CSI fingerprints for smartphone localization.
-We successfully extract CSI from Nexus 5 with 20 MHz bandwidth in 2.4 GHz without building exact connections and use it efficiently with our novel matching rule EEKNN, achieving the error reduced by 21 percent to 34 percent.
-In addition, our system is able to detect the AP alternation by a novel algorithm cluster-outlier joint approach with high F1-scores and reconstruct by transfer learning accordingly over time.
-The mean error only rises by no more than 10 cm when APs are altered.
+We successfully extract CSI from Nexus 5 with 20 MHz bandwidth in 2.4 GHz without building successful connections.
+In the research laboratory, we use CSI efficiently with our novel matching rule EEKNN, which reduces the error by 21.3 percent compared to traditional WKNN.
+In addition, our system is able to detect the AP alternation by a novel algorithm, cluster-outlier joint approach, with F1-scores 0.893 and 0.827 when one and two APs are altered.
+Reconstructed by a transfer learning method, the mean error only rises by 5.4cm and 8.6cm. {Future works for CRISLoc may focus more on realistic influence such as device direction and moving issues.
+More exhaustive fingerprinting database regarding to each direction should be collected for its direction performance.
+Data from embedded sensors on smartphones can fuse with CSI for indoor localization.}